jadry92/Auto-references/README.md

 npm run test
 ```

-The testing is only for main backend at the moment
+The testing is only for the main backend at the moment